bigbluebutton/bigbluebutton/docs/docs/new-features.md

   - Install bbb-livekit: `$ sudo apt-get install bbb-livekit`
   - Enable the LiveKit controller module in bbb-webrtc-sfu: `$ sudo yq -i '.livekit.enabled = true' /etc/bigbluebutton/bbb-webrtc-sfu/production.yml`
   - Restart bbb-webrtc-sfu: `$ sudo systemctl restart bbb-webrtc-sfu`
+  - Guarantee that Node.js 22 is installed in your server: `$ node -v`
+    - Older 3.0 installations might still be using Node.js 18.
+If that's the case, re-run bbb-install or correct any custom installation scripts to ensure Node.js 22 is installed.

 Once enabled, LiveKit still won't be used by default.
 There are two ways to make use of it in meetings: